buckaroo-labs/buckaroo-labs/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Kent Heiner, formerly a Software Development instructor at Whatcom Community College.
-I'm also a technical writer and an open-source software enthusiast.
+I'm Kent Heiner, a technical writer and an open-source software enthusiast; formerly a Software Development instructor at Whatcom Community College.
 I have 25 years of experience in database administration and software development, and an MS in cybersecurity.

 ## Repositories